Yosteven97/verdaccio/README.md

 user: *********
 password: ********

-## publish your project to verdaccio locally on you pc
+## publish your project to verdaccio on your pc locally
 npm publish --registry http://localhost:4873/

 ## refresh you search engine to check your new project has been added